A treatment used by our neurology department offers relief to chronic migraine sufferers.

 After your treatment is complete you will be asked to stay at the clinic for a short while, to check you’re comfortable following your treatment.

-As a private or self-funded patient, you can use a GP referral to book directly with the hospital.
-You can also find out more information and costs by calling our Private Patient Team on 01580 363158.
+As a private or self-funded patient, you can use a GP referral to book directly by completing an enquiry form or calling the Private Patient Team on 01580 363158.

 Published on 03 September 2021